NBYTesdevelopper/HabitTracker/PROJECT_REPORT.md

 I selected this idea for three reasons:
 1. It solves a real and common daily problem.
-2. It is not too big, so it is realistic for an individual project.
-3. It still allows me to demonstrate many required mobile concepts.
+2. It still allows me to demonstrate many required mobile concepts.

 The main user flow is:
 1. Open app.